jkjung-avt/jkjung-avt.github.io/_posts/2018-04-14-keras-tutorial.md

 * Have Keras with TensorFlow banckend installed on your deep learning PC or server.

-In my own case, I usd the Keras package built-in in `tensorflow-gpu`.
+In my own case, I used the Keras package built-in in `tensorflow-gpu`.
 And I've tested tensorflow verions 1.7.0, 1.8.0, 1.9.0 and 1.10.0.
 They all work OK.
 Reference: [Installing TensorFlow on Ubuntu](https://www.tensorflow.org/install/install_linux)

 # Step-by-step